puppetlabs/puppet-docs/source/puppet/4.3/reference/install_windows.markdown

 #### `PUPPET_MASTER_SERVER`

 The hostname where the Puppet master server can be reached.
-This will set a value for [the `server` setting][s] in the `[main]` section of [puppet.conf][].
+This sets a value for [the `server` setting][s] in the `[main]` section of [puppet.conf][].

 **Default:** `puppet`

-**Note:** If you set a _non-default_ value for this property, the installer will **replace** any existing value in puppet.conf.
-Also, the next time you upgrade, the installer will re-use your previous value for this property unless you set a new value on the command line.
-So if you've used this property once, you shouldn't change the `server` setting directly in puppet.conf; you should re-run the installer and set a new value there instead.
+> **Note:** If you set a _non-default_ value for this property, the installer **replaces** any existing value in [puppet.conf][].
+Also, the next time you upgrade, the installer re-uses your previous value for this property unless you set a new value on the command line.
+So if you've used this property once, you shouldn't change the `server` setting directly in [puppet.conf][]; you should re-run the installer and set a new value there instead.

 #### `PUPPET_CA_SERVER`

-The hostname where the CA Puppet master server can be reached, if you are using multiple masters and only one of them is acting as the CA. This will set a value for [the `ca_server` setting][c] in the `[main]` section of [puppet.conf][].
+The hostname where the CA Puppet master server can be reached, if you are using multiple masters and only one of them is acting as the CA. This sets a value for [the `ca_server` setting][c] in the `[main]` section of [puppet.conf][].

 **Default:** the value of the `PUPPET_MASTER_SERVER` property

-**Note:** If you set a _non-default_ value for this property, the installer will **replace** any existing value in puppet.conf.
-Also, the next time you upgrade, the installer will re-use your previous value for this property unless you set a new value on the command line.
-So if you've used this property once, you shouldn't change the `ca_server` setting directly in puppet.conf; you should re-run the installer and set a new value there instead.
+> **Note:** If you set a _non-default_ value for this property, the installer **replace** any existing value in [puppet.conf][].
+Also, the next time you upgrade, the installer re-uses your previous value for this property unless you set a new value on the command line.
+So if you've used this property once, you shouldn't change the `ca_server` setting directly in [puppet.conf][]; you should re-run the installer and set a new value there instead.

 #### `PUPPET_AGENT_CERTNAME`

 The node's certificate name, and the name it uses when requesting catalogs.
-This will set a value for [the `certname` setting][r] in the `[main]` section of [puppet.conf][].
+This sets a value for [the `certname` setting][r] in the `[main]` section of [puppet.conf][].

 For best compatibility, you should limit the value of `certname` to only use lowercase letters, numbers, periods, underscores, and dashes.
 (That is, it should match `/\A[a-z0-9._-]+\Z/`.)

 **Default:** the node's fully-qualified domain name, as discovered by `facter fqdn`.

-**Note:** If you set a _non-default_ value for this property, the installer will **replace** any existing value in puppet.conf.
-Also, the next time you upgrade, the installer will re-use your previous value for this property unless you set a new value on the command line.
-So if you've used this property once, you shouldn't change the `certname` setting directly in puppet.conf; you should re-run the installer and set a new value there instead.
+> **Note:** If you set a _non-default_ value for this property, the installer **replaces** any existing value in [puppet.conf][].
+Also, the next time you upgrade, the installer re-uses your previous value for this property unless you set a new value on the command line.
+So if you've used this property once, you shouldn't change the `certname` setting directly in [puppet.conf][]; you should re-run the installer and set a new value there instead.

 #### `PUPPET_AGENT_ENVIRONMENT`

 The node's [environment][].
-This will set a value for [the `environment` setting][e] in the `[main]` section of [puppet.conf][].
+This sets a value for [the `environment` setting][e] in the `[main]` section of [puppet.conf][].

 **Default:** `production`

-**Note:** If you set a _non-default_ value for this property, the installer will **replace** any existing value in puppet.conf.
-Also, the next time you upgrade, the installer will re-use your previous value for this property unless you set a new value on the command line.
-So if you've used this property once, you shouldn't change the `environment` setting directly in puppet.conf; you should re-run the installer and set a new value there instead.
+> **Note:** If you set a _non-default_ value for this property, the installer **replaces** any existing value in [puppet.conf][].
+Also, the next time you upgrade, the installer re-uses your previous value for this property unless you set a new value on the command line.
+So if you've used this property once, you shouldn't change the `environment` setting directly in [puppet.conf][]; you should re-run the installer and set a new value there instead.

 #### `PUPPET_AGENT_STARTUP_MODE`

-Whether the puppet agent service should run (or be allowed to run).
+Whether the Puppet agent service should run (or be allowed to run).
 Allowed values:

-* `Automatic` (**default**) --- puppet agent will start with Windows and stay running in the background.
+* `Automatic` (**default**) --- Puppet agent starts with Windows and stays running in the background.
-* `Manual` --- puppet agent won't run by default, but can be started in the services console or with `net start` on the command line.
+* `Manual` --- Puppet agent won't run by default, but can be started in the services console or with `net start` on the command line.
-* `Disabled` --- puppet agent will be installed but disabled.
-You will have to change its start up type in the services console before you can start the service.
+* `Disabled` --- Puppet agent is installed but disabled.
+You must change its startup type in the services console before you can start the service.

 #### `PUPPET_AGENT_ACCOUNT_USER`

-Which Windows user account the puppet agent service should use.
-This is important if puppet agent will need to access files on UNC shares, since the default `LocalSystem` account cannot access these network resources.
+Which Windows user account the Puppet agent service should use.
+This is important if the Puppet agent needs to access files on UNC shares, since the default `LocalSystem` account cannot access these network resources.

-* This user account **must already exist,** and may be a local or domain user.
-(The installer will allow domain users even if they have not accessed this machine before.)
+* This user account **must already exist,** and can be a local or domain user.
+(The installer allows domain users even if they haven't accessed this machine before.)
-* If the user isn't already a local administrator, the installer will add it to the `Administrators` group.
+* If the user isn't already a local administrator, the installer adds it to the `Administrators` group.
-* The installer will also grant [`Logon as Service`](http://msdn.microsoft.com/en-us/library/ms813948.aspx) to the user.
+* The installer also grants the [`Logon as Service`](https://msdn.microsoft.com/en-us/library/ms813948.aspx) privilege to the user.

 This property should be combined with `PUPPET_AGENT_ACCOUNT_PASSWORD` and `PUPPET_AGENT_ACCOUNT_DOMAIN`.
-For example, to assign the agent to a domain user `ExampleCorp\bob`, you would install with:
+For example, to assign the agent to a domain user `ExampleCorp\bob`, install with:

     msiexec /qn /norestart /i puppet-agent-<VERSION>-x64.msi PUPPET_AGENT_ACCOUNT_DOMAIN=ExampleCorp PUPPET_AGENT_ACCOUNT_USER=bob PUPPET_AGENT_ACCOUNT_PASSWORD=password